Marvellous: Reception

 Julie McDowall for Scotland's The Herald, described it as 2014's best television programme.

 Rachel Cooke in the New Statesman said of Toby Jones' portrayal of Baldwin that he "played him brilliantly, turning in an understated performance that combined innocence and wryness to powerful effect".
 She praised Bowker’s "pitch perfect script, which was as natural sounding as a conversation overheard on the top deck of a bus", and Farino’s direction – "so deft, quirky, witty and attentive to important details (buildings as well as moods; rooms as well as body language)".

 Reviewing the programme for the Stoke Sentinel, John Woodhouse said "It says everything for Neil that Marvellous was ever made.
 For in times when television is seduced by vacuity and celebrity, it doesn't sound that promising a pitch.
 A drama, set in Newcastle [under Lyme], about a man saddled with the tag of 'learning difficulties' who reveals himself to be so much more?
 Good luck with that one.
 And yet here it is – primetime BBC2."

 The Sentinel columnist Simon Lowe described it as "the most human of stories: a truly stirring, laugh-out-loud tearjerker of a drama.
 Part biopic, part musical (has there ever been a better use of the ukulele in a piece of television – and I'm including George Formby's contribution to the instrument's status in that?) and part incredible journey, Marvellous was life-affirming and inspirational."

 Lou Macari was quoted in The Sentinel as saying: "The film really captures Nello [Neil Baldwin] as he was and for those who didn't know him I can assure them everything in the film is true.
 There are many moving moments, and it must be the best 90 minutes viewing Stoke-on-Trent has had for a long time."

 Awards

-At the 2015 British Academy Television Awards, Marvellous won the Single Drama award and Gemma Jones received the BAFTA for Best Supporting Actress for her portrayal of Baldwin's mother.
+At the 2015 British Academy Television Awards, Marvellous won the Best Single Drama award and Gemma Jones received the BAFTA for Best Supporting Actress for her portrayal of Baldwin's mother.
 Baldwin collected the former award and made an acceptance speech.
 The same year, at the Royal Television Society Programme Awards, it was nominated for Single Drama and for Actor: Male (Toby Jones) while Peter Bowker won Writing: Drama.